 A Careful Review of Your Credit Report

-Ready or not, the Holiday Season is just around the corner and ‘Tis the Season’ of giving and receiving.
-For some, however, tis simply the final Season of taking your personal information.
-During the holidays, you may be more susceptible to identity theft for a variety of reasons including increased use of your credit cards, more crowds that allow pickpockets to hide, and online shopping on ‘bargain’ sites that you may not normally use.
-According to the 2015 Identity Fraud Study released by Javelin Strategy & Research, there were 12.7 million victims of identity fraud in 2014 or a new victim every two seconds.
-And although you may not partake in these activities, even the most careful consumers can fall victim to identity fraud.
-With that said, one way you can help keep yourself safe from these holiday grinches is to monitor your credit report regularly for early detection of identity fraud.
-Below, we offer tips and information on how to obtain, review, and correct your credit report so you have one less thing to worry about this holiday season.
+As we put make more of our personal information available online, there is always a risk that we may be making ourselves more susceptible to identity theft.
+And although you may not partake in many online activities, even the most careful consumers can fall victim to identity fraud.
+With that said, one way you can help keep yourself safe from is to monitor your credit report regularly for early detection of identity fraud.
+Below, we offer tips and information on how to obtain, review, and correct your credit report so you have one less thing to worry about.

 First, obtain your credit report.
 Thanks to federal law, you can obtain a free credit report from each of the three national credit reporting bureaus (Equifax, Experian, and TransUnion) annually.
 Take advantage of this!
 You can request a credit report either directly through the bureaus or via annualcreditreport.com.
 Note that there are numerous websites that charge for credit reports – avoid them.